solutionsunity/odoo-server-moon/README.md

 - **Stop service**: `sudo systemctl stop odoo-dev-monitor`
 - **Restart service**: `sudo systemctl restart odoo-dev-monitor`
 - **View logs**: `sudo journalctl -u odoo-dev-monitor -f`

+## Python Version Compatibility

+This tool is designed to work with Python 3.7 and newer versions.
+The installation and update scripts automatically detect your Python version and apply appropriate configuration:

+- **Python 3.7-3.11**: Standard virtual environment setup is used
+- **Python 3.12+**: Virtual environment is created with the `--system-site-packages` flag to ensure compatibility with newer Python versions
+- **Python < 3.7**: Not supported - you'll receive a clear error message if you try to run the tool with an unsupported version

+### Python Command Detection

+The tool automatically detects whether to use `python` or `python3` command based on your system configuration:

+- On systems where `python` points to Python 3.x, the tool will use `python` and `pip`
+- On systems where `python` points to Python 2.x or doesn't exist, the tool will use `python3` and `pip3`

+This ensures compatibility across different Linux distributions and environments without requiring manual configuration.

 ## Development